Editor's Note: This post was originally published on September 4, 2015, and was updated on August 14, 2019.

-We talked a lot about inbound marketing in August, and a common theme in our resources and material is its efficiency and cost-effectiveness.
+We talk a lot about inbound marketing, and a common theme in our resources and material is its efficiency and cost-effectiveness.
 In our ROI-driving engine infographic we analyzed cold hard facts showing the average cost-per-lead of inbound marketing is less than half of outbound marketing leads.

 It’s great that we, as marketers, know how and why inbound marketing saves us money, but as a writer I was taught to “show don’t tell,” as in it’s better to give readers an explanation rather than simply make a statement they should accept as fact.
 This got my thinking about the many articles about the efficacy of inbound marketing, many of which can be summed up in once sentence: “inbound marketing just works better.”
 Indeed it does, but here are some examples of how inbound marketing saves you real dollars: